TelloViz/Kingdom-Coinquest/README.md

 ---

 <h2 id="KnightSlotHeader"><u>Knight Slot</u> : </h2>
 <p> <li align='left'>Equipment cards played here act as Armor.
 Armor is used to protect your King from attacking rivals.
 An Equipped Knight is required to defend his King.
-Once a Knight has seen battle, the equipment card must be placed on the top of the Graveyard (Note: This is not a Discard Move).
-See section on <a href="#BattleHeader">Battle for more information.</a></p>
+Once a Knight has seen battle, the equipment card must be placed on the top of the Graveyard (Note: This is not a Discard Move). <br /> ->See section on <a href="#BattleHeader">Battle for more information.</a></p>

+---

+<h2 id="PeasantSlotHeader"><u>Peasant Slot</u> : </h2>
+<p> <li align='left'>Equipment cards played here act as Weaponry.
+Weaponry is used to attack rival kingdoms.
+An Equipped Peasant can use their weapon only once.
+After a Peasant has seen battle, their weapon breaks and is placed on the top of the Graveyard. <strong>Note: You don't attack the rival King, only the rival Kingdom.</strong> The opposing players response is dependent on what they have available for defenses.
+An opposing player can block some or all of your Peasants attack with his/her Knight or Queen if avaiable. <br /> ->See section on <a href="#BattleHeader">Battle for more information.</a></p>

 ---